OpherV/gitflow4idea/README.md

 ## Installation

-Download the [latest release](https://github.com/OpherV/gitflow4idea/releases) of the plugin and install it via the plugin manager.
+The plugin is available via the IntelliJ plugin manager.
+Just search for "Git Flow Integration" to get the latest version!

 (The plugin requires that you have [Vanilla Git Flow](https://github.com/nvie/gitflow) \ [AVH edition](https://github.com/petervanderdoes/gitflow) installed)

-Once I gather enough feedback, I will post the plugin to the JetBrains plugin repo so it can be downloaded from within IntelliJ

 ## Caveats